poojabhat1690/3-GAmES/README.md

 # 3'GAmES (3´-terminal Gene Annotation from mRNA 3´End Sequencing datasets)
 3' GAmES is a pipeline to refine and extend mRNA 3' end annotations using 3' end sequencing datasets.

-## Author
-Pooja Bhat (pooja.bhat@imba.oeaw.ac.at)

-## Installation (change this).
+## Installation

 #### Clone from github

 git clone https://github.com/poojabhat1690/refine-pipeline.git
 cd pipeline/pre-processing/

-All dependencies required for 3' GAmES are provided as 3 separate singularity modules.
- 1. all dependencies
- 2. R and R packages required
- 3. slamdunk
 Please make sure the singularity version you have is > 3.0.
+	cd 3GAmES/bin
+	run the script "getDependencies.sh"

 ## Quickstart

 the main steps involved in the pipline are outlined :
 [The main steps of the pipeline are outlined here](primingSites/flowchart.pdf).
 A description of the different steps outlined can be found in the wiki.

 ### Annotations required
 To start, 3' GAmES requrires the dependecies as singularity images and an annotation set from refSeq and ENSEMBL.

-6 different annotation files are required.
+4 different annotation files are required.
 Please reatain the file names as below.
 	1. refSeq_mrna_utrsPresent.bed - refSeq 3' UTR annotations
 	2. proteinCoding_annotatedUTRs.bed - ENSEMBL 3' UTR annotations
 	3. exonInfo_proteinCodingGenes.bed - ENSEMBL exon annotations
 	4. intronInfo_proteinCodingGenes.bed - ENSEMBL intron annotations

-The annotations should be tab separated and have the following columns : chromosome, start, end , geneName, score, strand, transcript id.
+The annotations should be tab separated and should contain the following information (without column headers): chromosome, start, end , geneName, score, strand, transcript id
 One way to obtain the annotations is from the UCSC table browser.

 	For example: